Education-Victory/promptio/docs/technical/Algorithm.md

     - Validate the correctness of your solution
     - Ensure coverage of both general case and edge cases

-When practicing algorithms, you can first practice understanding the questions
+When practicing algorithms, you can first practice understanding the problem

 ## 1. Write down key points
-You can write down the key points of the question when you are reading the question.
+You can write down the key points of the problem when you are reading the problem.
 With this prompt, You can compare your key points with those recorded by the AI Coach to see if you have missed any important aspects.

 ### Prompt